 - Edit: Modify the current filter

-- · Clear: Removes the applied filter
+- Clear: Removes the applied filter

 - Save: Saves any changes made to the filter, or saves the filter under a new name

 - Filters are saved in the tab where they were created.
 However, Deep Discovery Analyzer does not allow duplicate filter names, even if they were saved in a different tab. - Click ▼ on the search text box to view all filters saved for the current tab.
-Selecting a saved filter immediately applies that filter to the current table. - Click x to delete a saved filter. - 6.
+Selecting a saved filter immediately applies that filter to the current table. - 6.
 Click Cancel to discard the current filter.